 Admit it, there are times when you think work sucks especially when you’re inundated with a lot of paperwork and deadlines to beat.
-You often look at your phone only to realize it’s still Wednesday and you still got half a week to go before you can hang out with friends on Saturdays or sleep the whole day on Sundays.
+You often look at your phone only to realize it’s still Wednesday and you still have half a week to go before you can hang out with friends on Saturdays or sleep the whole day on Sundays.

 Well, let's dig deeper into that.